IntersectMBO/cardano-ledger/docs/LedgerEvents.md

 stake pool registration deposits) minus the sum of all refunds.
 It also contains the transaction hash.

+### `RatifyEvent RatifyEnv EnactState (Set (GovActionId))`

+This event only occurs on epoch boundaries, it contains the environment and the result of Ratifying.

 ### `RegisterPool poolID`

 This event happens for every new stake pool registration certificate.